IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 General information about IHE can be found at: [http://www.ihe.net](http://www.ihe.net).

-Information about the IHE IT Infrastructure domain can be found at: [https://profiles.ihe.net/](https://profiles.ihe.net/).
+Information about the IHE IT Infrastructure domain can be found at: [https://www.ihe.net/IHE_Domains/).

-Information about the structure of IHE Technical Frameworks and Supplements can be found at: [https://profiles.ihe.net/](https://profiles.ihe.net/).
+Information about the organization of IHE Technical Frameworks and Supplements and the process used to create them can be found at: [https://www.ihe.net/about_ihe/ihe_process/)and

 The current version of the IHE Technical Framework can be found at: [https://profiles.ihe.net/](https://profiles.ihe.net/).